olzzon/ninja-player/README.md

 # Ninja Player
 A tool for ingesting video into VDO.Ninja

+After trying out different methods for ingesting video into WebRTC, i came to the conclusion that Browser engines are the most updated in functionality and speed, so i decided to create a tool that would allow me to ingest video into WebRTC using the Electron Browser engine.

 ## Features
 * Ingests video from a live source
 * REST API for getting links to the videostreams